 - $9,151 – $12,500 = $1,839 + 35% of the amount over $9,150

 - $12,501 + = $3,011.50 + 37% of the amount over $12,500

-Before using retirement funds to invest in real estate it is imperative that you understand the prohibited transaction rules.
+Before using your new Self-Directed Roth IRA to invest in real estate, we recommend you understand the prohibited transaction rules.

 The basis of the prohibited transaction rules stem from the premise that investments involving Roth IRA and related parties are handled in a way that benefits the retirement account and not the IRA owner.
 The rules prohibit transactions between the Roth IRA and certain individuals known as “disqualified persons”.
 These rules can be found in Internal Revenue Code Section 4975.
 In general, the definition of a “disqualified person” (Internal Revenue Code Section 4975(e)(2)) extends into a variety of related party scenarios, but generally includes the Roth IRA holder, any ancestors or lineal descendants of the Roth IRA holder, and entities in which the Roth IRA holder holds a controlling equity or management interest.

 The IRS permits using a Self-Directed Roth IRA LLC to purchase real estate or raw land.
 Since you are the manager of the Self-Directed Roth IRA LLC, making a real estate investment is as simple as writing a check from your Self-Directed Roth IRA bank account.
 The advantage of purchasing real estate with your Self-Directed Roth IRA LLC is that all income and gains are tax-free, assuming the Roth IRA has been opened for 5 years and the Roth IRA holder is over the age of 591/2 when the distribution is taken.